ilejohn-official/loyalty-service/README.md

 ### 4. Running Tests

-The docker-compose.yml file includes a dedicated tester service configured specifically for running your PHP test suite in isolation.
+The docker-compose.yml file includes a dedicated tester service configured specifically for running the PHP test suite in isolation.

 The tester service: